viktoriyaMoiseeva/advent-of-web/README.md

 A latest version of Chrome browser.

 TODO:
-- [] Text-wrap: balance and pretty
 - [] light-dark() function
-- [] add documentation links for each task
 - [] transfer 'task pages' to codepen sandboxes

 ### Day 1: CSS - Scroll-Driven Animations